dispatchlabs/disnode_sdk/README.md

 $ npm install && npm run examples
 ```

-To execute the JavaScript examples, open the `examples/js/index.html` file in a browser window and view the console.
+To execute the JavaScript examples, open the `examples/js/index.html` file in a browser window.

 # Models